kilasuelika/DataFrameCpp/README.md

 1. Different column in a `DataFrameView`  got by horizontal concatenation may refer to the same basis Series.

 2. Different elements in one column may refer to the same element by vertical concatenation.
 To reduce complexity, vertical concatenation always return a concrete `DataFrame` (thus must copy data).

+3. If the `DataFrameView` has multiple columns that have the same name.
+Then the `column_map` only store the last index.